Making the big — and little — of science visible

 As examples, MacDonald points to specific KCVS tools: “There are a lot of simulations of chemistry ideas, like molecular fractions, that are too small to see.
 There are quantum mechanics visualizations.”
 On the other hand, he adds, “There are astronomy applets — the scale of astronomy is too large to work with directly.
 And, of course, climate change.
 Earth is a huge and complex system that’s difficult to directly connect with.”

-With that in mind, NCSE decided to partner with KCVS to develop specific visualizations that sup- port our climate change lessons.
-So far the center has developed two applets in collaboration with NCSE Director of Teacher Support Lin Andrews.
+David Amidon, an NCSE teacher ambassador who teaches middle school science in Lafayette, NY, definitely understands the challenges of teaching complex systems to eighth-graders.
+In fact, it was his work with NCSE that inspired us to partner with KCVS.
+So far the center has developed two applets in collaboration with Amidon and NCSE Director of Teacher Support Lin Andrews.
 The first, released in 2020, is called Climate Contributions and depicts many of the different possible reasons why the global temperature is rising.
 The interactive graph allows a student — or anyone, for that matter — to see how much warming might be attributable to particular factors, such as volcanic activity and fluctuations in solar radiation.